peter88213/yw-viewer/docs/index.md

 - View scene descriptions.
 - View scene contents.
 - Only "normal" chapters and scenes are shown.
 "Notes", "To Do", and unused chapters/scenes are left out.
-- All output is Markdown formatted and can be selected and copied.
+- All can be selected and copied.

 ## Requirements